timeplus-io/docs/docs/glossary.md

 ## dashboard {#dashboard}

-You can add one or more panels in a dashboard.
-You can also create one or more dashboards in a workspace.
+You can create multiple dashboards in a workspace, and add multiple charts to a dashboard.
+You can also add [filters](viz#filter) or Markdown (experimental).

 ## event time